ringcentral/engage-digital-api-docs/docs/basics.md

 ### Scheme and hostname

 Request must be done with https scheme.
 Hostname is determined from your application name.
-If your application name is example, then the API hostname will be: example.api.engagement.dimelo.com.
+If your application name is "example," then the API hostname will be: example.api.engagement.dimelo.com.

+!!! tip "Using this Guide"
+    Throughout this Developer Guide you will see sample endpoint URLs.
+These URLs all contain a placeholder string of `[YOUR DOMAIN]`.
+When developing, be sure to replace this string with your assigned domain.

 ### HTTP method